Healthy Homes Assessment Pauatahanui

 Home Assessments Pauatahanui for Rental Properties

-There are a myriad of things to check during an home evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
-The most common are:
+There are a variety of concerns you should look for during a home review to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
+A few examples are:

 • Does the home have sufficient ventilation including extractor fans?

-The consequences of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy solutions ruling can have a significant impact for property owners and landlords.
-For specialist advice, call today and book your rental properties home assessment.
+The consequences of not having the Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling can be significant for property owners and landlords.
+For specialist advice get in touch today to book your rental properties home assessment.

 home assessments for rental properties